tcltk/tcllib/embedded/md/tcllib/files/devdoc/tcllib_devguide.md

     of ways of doing such from the command line, although some magic incantantion of __fossil tag create__ may work\)\.

-    It helps tp keep awareness, like checking before any commit that we are on the desired branch\.
+    It helps to keep awareness, like checking before any commit that we are on the desired branch\.

   - *Merging a branch into trunk*